 Where: Center at Leesburg | Leesburg, VA

-Join the the Village at Leesburg for a frighteningly good time the 9th Annual Monster Mash!
-There will be center-wide trick-or-treating starting while supplies last, live music, street performers, a costume contest for children and pets, pumpkin decorating, a Creepy Critters Encounter featuring live animals and artifacts, and a Halloween parade.
+Join the the Village at Leesburg for a frighteningly good time the Annual Monster Mash!
+There will be center-wide trick-or-treating starting while supplies last, live music, street performers, a costume contest for children and pets, pumpkin decorating, a live cake sculpting demo, slime making, a Halloween parade, and more.

 Haunted Washington Scavenger Hunt